dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 Why should I migrate my existing workflows to use GitHub Apps and a .dockstore.yml?
 ----------------------------------------------------------------------------------------
-Installing our Dockstore GitHub App onto repositories in your GitHub personal account or organization will automatically sync your workflow/tool on Dockstore whenever code is pushed to GitHub.
+Installing our Dockstore GitHub App onto repositories in a GitHub organization or your GitHub personal account will automatically sync your workflow/tool on Dockstore whenever code is pushed to GitHub.
 This means less manual work for workflow developers, and less waiting for content to update.

 This requires the addition of a .dockstore.yml file to your repository on GitHub.